Presbyterian Hunger Program staff speaks to congregations maintaining vitality by keeping their focus outward

 “(Church buildings) may be closed, but the church never was,” Maudlin said.
 “We see our faith lived out in places other than the church building.”

 Nodem said that although PHP’s international work falls into three broad categories — short-term, medium-term and long-term — the last two categories are receiving the most attention now.
-Long-term efforts “help us find answers to systemic poverty” in areas including food sovereignty (such as which crops to grow) land rights.
+Long-term efforts “help us find answers to systemic poverty” in areas including food sovereignty (such as which crops to grow) and land rights.
 Land grabbing, he said, can turn farmers into laborers.
 “There’s a lot of corruption involved,” he said.

 - Listen to directly affected frontline communities and the groups accountable to them to educate ourselves and other Presbyterians around the country.